 The AMCI Net Configurator utility is available on our website, www.amci.com.
 The latest version available should be used.
 It can be found in our Support section under Software.
-The program exists as a ZIP file, and at the time of this writing, the link was "AMCI Configuration software for all networked products...".
+The program exists as a ZIP file, and at the time of this writing, the link was "AMCI NET Configurator Utility for all networked products...".